gau-nernst/gau-nernst.github.io/content/posts/20250812-fa-5090/index.md

 for (int kv_id = 0; kv_id < num_kv_iter; kv_id++) {
   // prefetch V for current iteration
+  // now we have 2 prefetches in flight: K-V
+  // __syncthreads() here is required to make sure we finish using V_smem
+  // from the previous iteration, since there is only 1 shared buffer for V.
   __syncthreads();
   load_V(kv_id);

+  // wait for prefetch of current K and load K shared->registers
+  // now we have 1 prefetch in flight: V
+  ...

   // 1st MMA
   ...

-  // prefetch K for the next iteration load_K(kv_id + 1);
+  // prefetch K for the next iteration
+  // now we have 2 prefetches in flight: V-K load_K(kv_id + 1);

-  // online softmax and 2nd MMA
+  // online softmax
   ...

+  // wait for prefetch of current V and load V shared->registers
+  // now we have 1 prefetch in flight: K
+  ...

+  // 2nd MMA
+  ...
 }
 ```

 Version 5: [attention_v5.cu](https://github.com/gau-nernst/learn-cuda/blob/e83c256/07_attention/attention_v5.cu).

 Using shared memory more efficiently means we can increase some tile sizes.
+I increased `BLOCK_KV` from 32 back to 64.
+Increasing `BLOCK_Q` is hard since it will double the amount of registers to hold the accumulator.
 The improvement is modest but noticeable.

 Kernel                         | TFLOPS | % of SOL
 -------------------------------|--------|---------